A MAGNANIMOUS ORTHODOXY

 There is probably not a single follower of Jesus who would disagree.

 But … if the Message of Jesus is the answer, then we can only come to one conclusion given the escalating insanity of the day.
-The representatives of the King’s message, the ambassadors, the ekklesia, the executive arm of the King, have botched their job.
+The representatives of the King’s message, the ekklesia, the executive body of the King, have botched their job.

 Not only has Christianity at large failed to provide the solution, it is deeply complicit in the problem.